corvid3/corvid3/README.md

 hi, i'm natsuonde.
-i work on more backend-y projects, i'm not a fan of frontend work.
 i know c, c++, & rust.
 i can comprehend c#, zig, and java.
 please do not try to find a way to contact me unless you have something extraordinarily important.